Avoiding the Hidden Costs of Web Hosting

 4. Use Free Alternatives When Possible

-- Let's Encrypt for free SSL certificates
+- Free SSL certificates

-- Free backup plugins for WordPress
+- Free WordPress backup plugins

 - Free CDN services like Cloudflare